MultivariatePolynomialSystems/AlgebraicInterpolation.jl/docs/src/on_varieties/varieties.md

 # Algebraic varieties

-The basic abstract type of algebraic varieties is given by
+Abstract type for algebraic varieties is given by

 ```@docs
 AbstractAlgebraicVariety